About Chris Alden

 A lot of writers seem to be long-distance runners.
 Like writing, distance running is something which is attractive in its apparent simplicity – until you realise it’s not simple at all, but by which point you’re hooked.
 Much like a writer, a runner has to work bloody hard to make things look effortless.

-I love the Med
+I love Europe

 I once had fun self-publishing a dip-in, dip-out guidebook to Cyprus (I’d lived there, which made it easier) and a quickfire guide to the Greek alphabet.